The People Of Sikkim their culture and religions

 The men’s traditional dress is called “Bakhu,” a loose cloak of a garment with full sleeves.
 The women folk wear a silk blouse called a “Honju” inside a loose gown type garment.
 The garment can be cotton, silk, or brocade.
 Sikkim has incorporated the Bhutias’ religion.
 They constitute about 16% of the total population of Sikkim.
 The Bhutias regard priesthood as both their academic as well as spiritual choice.

 The Nepalese came into Sikkim long after the Lepchas and Bhutias.
-They migrated to Sikkim in hordes and rapidly have emerged as the leading community.
+They migrated to Sikkim in hordes and rapidly emerged as the leading community.
 The Nepalese constitute 67% of the total population of Sikkim.
 They started terrace farming in the state.
-The Nepalese community began cardamom, a critical cash crop’s cultivation.
-The Nepalese are divided into castes for the Hindus such as Brahmins, Chettris, Damai, Kami, Sarki, while other ethnic groups such as Gurungs, Tamangs, Rais, Limbus, and Magars have their clans and sub-clans.
+The Nepalese community began cardamom, a critical cash crop cultivation.
+The Nepalese are divided into castes for the Hindus, such as Brahmins, Chettris, Damai, Kami, and Sarki, while other ethnic groups such as Gurungs, Tamangs, Rais, Limbus, and Magars have their clans and sub-clans.

-The majority of this population practice Hinduism, while the rest practise Buddhism by some ethnic groups.
-They speak the Khas language that is somewhat similar to Hindi and is understood and spoken throughout Sikkim.
-The men wear a traditional dress consisting of a long double-breasted tunic that goes below the waist known as Daura and a long trouser known as Suruwal.
-The women’s traditional dress comprises a double-breasted blouse known as “Chou Bandi Cholo” and either a saree or sarong; they often use a shawl to wrap themselves.
+Most of this population practice Hinduism, while the rest practise Buddhism in some ethnic groups.
+They speak the Khas language, somewhat similar to Hindi and are understood and communicated throughout Sikkim.
+The men wear a traditional dress consisting of a long double-breasted tunic below the waist known as Daura and a long pair of trousers known as Suruwal.
+The women’s traditional clothing comprises a double-breasted blouse known as “Chou Bandi Cholo” and either a saree or sarong; they often use a shawl to wrap themselves.